nesi/puppet-puppet/README.markdown

 # Gnu General Public License

-This file is part of the blank Puppet module.
+This file is part of the NeSI Puppet Puppet module.

-The blank Puppet module is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+The NeSI Puppet Puppet module is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-The blank Puppet module is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+The NeSI Puppet Puppet module is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with the blank Puppet module.
+You should have received a copy of the GNU General Public License along with the NeSI Puppet Puppet module.
 If not, see <http://www.gnu.org/licenses/>.